TheByteGuy/HackRPI2024/README.md

 ##### -You will also receive a score for the number of uploads you make, which will be shown on the leaderboard.

-##### -We have a local live map that will show the locations of the photos you have taken.
+##### -We have a local live map that will show the locations of the photos you have taken

 ## Inspiration
 Our project was originally inspired by the game Pokémon Snap.
 In the game, your goal is to take photographs of Pokémon, which will then get reviewed for a score.